Introduction: VideoDuke, Download Videos for Mac

 2. My Personal Experience

-The whole process of using Videoduke is just clean and easy.
+The whole process of using Videoduke is just clean and straightforward.
 It does exactly what you need it to for downloading videos, Shorts, and playlists from YouTube.
 The UI is uncluttered, and it works fast.
-I liked that no-fuss approach, but I did notice a couple of things.
+I appreciated the no-fuss approach, though I did notice a couple of things.

 The biggest dealbreaker for some might be that Videoduke is Mac-only.
-There is no Windows version, so if you use both, that can be a real pain.
+There is no Windows version, so if you use both, it can be quite inconvenient.

 Community Voices & User Feedback